notTypecast/LogicSim/README.md

 Once a circuit is valid, the *Start* option of the Simulation menu can be used.
 This will start simulating the circuit at the given frequency.

 Using the *Pause* option will pause the simulation.
-While paused, the simulation can be progressed by a single tick using the *Step* option.
+While paused, the simulation can be progressed by a second using the *Step* option.
 The *Continue* option will continue the simulation.
 Finally, the *Reset* option can be used to reset the simulation to its initial state.

 Components that need to evaluate their inputs to create outputs have a predetermined delay (in ticks).
 For instance, logic gates have a delay of 1 tick, while memory components have a delay of 5.
 Input and output components do not have a delay.